MCCRise/metaedit-plugin-for-eclipse/README.md

 - opening and editing MetaEdit+ models from Eclipse,
 - running generators on MetaEdit+ models, and importing the results as Eclipse solutions.

-See installation instructions, getting started and the plugin guide for details.
+See wiki pages for installation instructions, getting started and the plugin guide for details.

-See the plugin guide for developers and the source code for extending the plugin further.
+See the wiki page for plugin guide for developers and the source code for extending the plugin further.